Routine Blood Tests in Australia: What You Need to Know

 Whether you are feeling unwell or just due for a check-up, routine blood tests play an important role in preventative healthcare in Australia.

 Routine blood tests are commonly requested by doctors to assess your overall health.
 They provide a snapshot of how different systems in your body are functioning.
+They are typically:

-Many conditions, including high cholesterol, diabetes, and early kidney disease, can develop without obvious symptoms.
+Many conditions — including high cholesterol, diabetes, and early kidney disease — can develop without obvious symptoms.
 Blood tests help detect these changes early.

 This test measures your red blood cells, white blood cells, and platelets.
 It helps detect infections, anaemia, and other blood-related conditions.
+For more detail, see our guide to understanding your Full Blood Count test results.

 This checks your blood sugar levels and helps diagnose or monitor diabetes and pre-diabetes.